 The Clery Act has undergone many changes since it was signed into law in 1990.
 Some of these changes included additional requirements about the rights of sexual assault victims, sex offender notifications, emergency response, and protection for whistleblowers.

-Although you may not recognize it as the Clery Act, the Annual Security Report, which is sent out to all UT students and employees on or before October 1st each year, is directly tied to this ongoing data collection.
+Although you may not recognize it as the Clery Act, the Annual Security and Fire Safety Report, which is sent out to all UT students and employees on or before October 1st each year, is directly tied to this ongoing data collection.

 We use the statistical data to develop meaningful policies around prevention, awareness, and response.
 If we are proactive, we can develop a community where we are all engaged in campus safety.